mjfrigaard/sharing-your-work/manuscript/chapter2.md

 ### Use R, RStudio, Git, and Github

 We recommend using R, RStudio, Git, and Github for the majority of your work.
+You can discover more about these tools [here](https://www.rstudio.com/).

 ### What is R?